DivertiseAsia/NCN/README.md

   "debug": true
 }
 ```
-the parameters serializer, proof, hash, cryptography and reward are explained later.
+The parameters serializer, proof, hash, cryptography and reward are explained later.

 ### Serializer <a name="section_serializer"></a>
 The serialization class is used to transform objects into string using Elements and strings into Objects using Elements.